ndarwich/Nabil-s-Game-Collection/README.md

 ###### Controls: Arrow keys to move piece, opposite arrow key of current shift to rotate.
 R can also rotate.
 Left shift to turn the shift.
 Right shift to hold piece.
 ESC to pause.
 A 'draft' of Tetriworld, contains the program that started what I would do for the duration of the month of June.
-The objective of Tetris World is the same as TetriWorld, which is to fill in the edges of a square whose center is the middle.
-Doing so would push ever tile inside the square outwards.
+The objective of Tetris World is the same as [TetriWorld](http://www.tetriworld.com/), which is to fill in the edges of a square whose center is the middle.
+Doing so would push every tile inside the square outwards.
 Numerous things in this game's algorithm have been rethought and ameliorated for the actual TetriWorld game.